Aggregate Resources

 Why the Coastal Plain?

 Aggregate-specific mapping has not yet been completed in the Virginia Coastal Plain Province.
-In response to this need, Virginia Energy's Geology and Mineral Resources Program is mapping aggregate resources at the 1:100,000-scale across the Middle Peninsula.
-Federal funds for this grant were awarded by the National Oceanic and Atmospheric Administration (NOAA), and are managed by the Virginia Coastal Zone Management (CZM) Program (CZM FY23 Project List).
+In response to this need, Virginia Energy's Geology and Mineral Resources Program recently completed an aggregate resource potential mapping project across the Middle Peninsula and is currently working in the Northern Neck region .
+Federal funds for this grant have been awarded by the National Oceanic and Atmospheric Administration (NOAA), and are managed by the Virginia Coastal Zone Management (CZM) Program (List of Grants).

 Current coastal flood hazard models predict that a significant portion of the Rural Coastal Virginia Master Planning Region will be impacted by daily flooding by 2080 (VA Coastal Resilience Master Plan).
 Flooding will disrupt communities and erode land, increasing the need for a local supply of aggregate that can be used to elevate and restore infrastructure and natural systems.
 Planners and contractors will need to find new sources of material to meet this need.